Flank/flank-dashboard/docs/05_project_metrics.md

 #### Appearance
 * A successful build result is a checkmark on a green background.
 * A failed build result is a cross on a red background.
-* An unknown build result is a dash on a gray background.
+* An unknown or `null` build result is a dash on a gray background.

 ![Build Statuses (Dark theme)](./images/build_statuses.png?raw=true)
 Build Statuses (Dark theme) - Positive, Negative, Unknown.